 Prior to British colonisation, the area was home to successive kingdoms.
 Most notable was the Kingdom of Pagan (849-c.1300), which united Myanmar for the first time.
 Burma became known widely for its splendour.
 Though he did not visit personally, the Venetian traveller Marco Polo was impressed by the tales of its wealth recounted to him.
 He described ‘a gilded city, alive with tinkling bells and the swishing sounds of monks’ robes’.
 Bagan’s magnificence was cemented through the building of over 10,000 intricate stone and gold temples.

-The 18th century saw the reign of the increasingly expansionist Alaungpaya dynasty.
+The 18th century saw the reign of the increasingly expansionist Konbaung Dynasty.
 In 1767 they captured the Siamese (Thai) city of Ayutthaya.
 Soon afterwards Myanmar occupied the princely state of Assam in northeast India, thus coming into contact with the British for the first time.
 In a series of wars (known as the Anglo-Burmese Wars) won by the British, they slowly annexed Myanmar, with the entirety of the country coming under British control in 1885.

 Under British rule, Myanmar was made a province of India.
 The British abolished the traditional monarchy, sending the last king Thibaw into exile, and detached the government from religious affairs, destroying the traditional status of the sangha (or monkhood).
 For the five years after initial colonisation, guerrilla warfare continued in the countryside.
 British troops carried out mass executions and burned villages in their entirety.